12-Month Wedding Timeline

 The number of names on the cards should add up to the same number of chairs in the room, matching the correct number of seats at each table, so make sure it is congruent.

-You should sort the escort cards alphabetically by the last name from A-Z, to make it easier for you to sort through and for your guests to find their names after they are laid out on the escort card table!
+Sort the escort cards alphabetically by last name.
+This will make it easier for you to organize them and help your guests quickly find their names on the escort card table.

 Finalize And Wrap Gifts For Bridal Party

-To ensure that everything is in order and done on time, make sure your bridal party gifts are wrapped and labeled with the person’s name.
-Just one less thing, you now don’t have to deal with it later, so make sure you have it on your wedding timeline.
+To ensure everything is in order and done on time, ensure your bridal party gifts are wrapped and labeled with the person’s name.
+Just one less thing: you now don’t have to deal with it later, so make sure you have it on your wedding timeline.

 Break In Your Wedding Shoes

-Brides & Grooms, plan ahead!
 Make sure you start breaking in those heels and Oxfords.
-You will have to stand for a long time on the day of your wedding and still have to be able to dance and possibly host an afterparty.
+You will have to stand for a long time on the day of your wedding and still be able to dance and possibly host an afterparty.

 Put on that heavy beat or some pop or salsa music, whatever you feel like dancing to, walk throughout your home, and stretch your shoes into shape for more comfort on your big day.